ImaneLamriui/CRUD-DevSecOps/README.md

 # CRUD
-This CRUD application manages electronic component sales.
-Security measures like input __sanitization__ and __prepared statements__ have been applied to mitigate common vulnerabilities.
+This CRUD application manages electronic component sales. it has been fortified with sanitization measures, parameterized queries, and other security enhancements. to mitigate common vulnerabilities.
 While the code has undergone some security improvements, further enhancements may be needed.
 Continuous vigilance and security assessments are recommended.
-*/